 - Be consistent with your feeding, every 3-4 hours.
 If you are only feeding your baby 1-2 times a day then perhaps think of expressing an additional feed in between those two feeds.
 Or as I said earlier, pump after you finish the feed.

 - You have heard it before but are you doing it?
 3L of fluids per day if you are feeding.
 If you are drinking coffee you need to add an extra 2 glasses on top of this as it will be dehydrating you.
-Go for herbal teas, room temperature water and coconut water.
+Go for our Motherhood Hydration Powder, herbal teas, room temperature water and coconut water.

 - Don’t underestimate your calorie intake.
 Have a think.
 Are you really eating enough?
 Your body needs approximately 25% more food so make sure you have an extra snack of quality food and try to ensure each meal is ‘decent’ and contains good fats (extra virgin olive oil, coconut oil, avocado, protein (nuts and seeds, meat, fish, eggs) and quality carbs (buckwheat, spelt, oats, quinoa, brown rice etc).